zhonghan721/tp/docs/UserGuide.md

 - `delivery add` - Adds a Delivery to the Delivery database.
 - `delivery view` - Shows the details of the specified Delivery.
-- `delivery list` - Lists all Deliveries in the delivery book.
+- `delivery list` - Lists Deliveries in the Delivery database according to the specified conditions.
-- `delivery find` - Finds Deliveries whose names contain any of the given keywords.
+- `delivery find` - Finds Deliveries with names containing words that exactly match any of the given keywords.
 - `delivery edit` - Updates the details of an existing Delivery in the Delivery database.
-- `delivery status` - Changes the status of a specified Delivery.
+- `delivery status` - Updates the status of a specified Delivery.
 - `delivery note` - Creates a note for a specified Delivery.
 - `delivery delete` - Deletes the specified Delivery from the Delivery database.